 The gold medal winning performance by the Australian women at their home Olympics in Sydney is the overwhelming highlight for Australia in this sport.
 In a nail-biting finish, Australia’s Yvette Higgins scored the winning goal with 1.2 seconds left on the clock.
-In Beijing 2008, after a series of bad luck for the women's team in not reaching the grand final, they beat Hungary by one goal in a thrilling match to win bronze.
-Giving many of the girls their first Olympic medal after placing fourth at Athens in 2004.
+At Beijing 2008, after a series of bad luck for the women's team in not reaching the grand final, they beat Hungary by one goal in a thrilling match to win bronze, giving many of the girls their first Olympic medal after placing fourth at Athens in 2004.

 In 2012, Australia's women's team went agonisingly close to making the gold medal playoff at the London Games as they went down to eventual champions USA in extra time in the semi finals.
 They bounced back strongly to secure their second straight bronze medal defeating Hungary 13-11.

 The women’s team went to Rio 2016 with gold in their sights, however their tournament was cut short after a devastating quarter final loss to Hungary.
 After scores were locked 8-all at the end of regular play, the teams went straight into a penalty shootout where Australian went down to Hungary 11-13.

 Australia first sent a men’s water polo team to London in 1948 and one of the team members, Les McKay, carried the Australian flag in the Opening Ceremony.
 The 1948 water polo team was the first to represent Australia in a mainstream Olympic team sport.
 Australia’s men have not won a medal in water polo with the best placing being fifth at 1984 Los Angeles and 1992 Barcelona.